 We are conducting screening of everyone at all entrances to our sites.
 Patients, family members, visitors and volunteers meeting the screening criteria for COVID-19 will be directed to a secondary area for further assessment.
 Signage is provided and staff will be on site to help with adjustments to these changes.
 Before entering the hospital, you will be asked if you have symptoms related to COVID-19, including fever or new cough or shortness of breath, as well as your travel history and the travel history of those who you’ve had contact with.

-Essential personal items for patients
+Essential personal items

 We understand that families and friends may wish to send flowers to their loved ones while they are in the hospital, and we are pleased to support these deliveries where possible.
 In order to keep everyone safe we have implemented the following guidelines:

-Essential personal items, including flowers, may be dropped off at the following locations and times:
+Flowers may be dropped off at the following locations and times:

 What can I do to protect myself from getting COVID-19?